 Chiropractic Treatment for Lower Back Pain

 Do you live in the College Station, Texas area and suffer from lower back pain?
 If so, Campion Chiropractic Clinic located in College Station, Texas, is here to help.
-We are a multi-disciplinary facility that provides functional movement evaluations, spinal decompression therapy, cutting edge cold laser therapy, acupuncture, soothing therapies, Graston and Active Release technique and chiropractic care to help our patients achieve their optimal level of wellness and live life to the fullest.
+We are a multi-disciplinary facility that provides functional movement evaluations, spinal decompression therapy, cutting edge cold laser therapy, soothing therapies, Graston and Active Release technique and chiropractic care to help our patients achieve their optimal level of wellness and live life to the fullest.

 Common Causes of Lower Back Pain

 Lower back pain is one of the most common complaints among patients.
 The lumbar region of the spine, the lower back, is a delicate and remarkable structure.
 It is comprised of several nerves, ligament, joints, muscles, and interconnecting bones that work together to provide the body with support, strength, and flexibility.

 As such, it is little wonder that the area is prone to injury.
 If any single component of this complex construction is disrupted then the entire area is compromised and often bears consequences that include pain, stiffness, and loss of mobility.

 Pain in the lower back is most often due to a soft tissue injury.
 These include sprains, strains, and damage due to an accident such as sporting or automotive accidents.
 Other causes include poor ergonomic support, improper lifting or carrying of weight, and other common issues.

 However, lower back pain can also be more serious and chronic.
 If pain lasts for more than three months, then it is often considered to be chronic and beyond the body’s natural ability to heal without intervention.